 If you file a claim for disability benefits that is denied, you are required by ERISA to appeal the denial directly with the insurance company that denied the claim.
 While many ERISA disability policies have a dispute process that includes multiple internal appeals, all such policies mandate that at least one appeal be pursued with the insurer.
 A lawsuit cannot be filed challenging a denial of disability benefits under ERISA unless all internal appeals under the policy have been exhausted.
-A policyholder contesting denial of disability benefits under a policy governed by ERISA also has only six months to complete the appeal process.
+A policyholder contesting a denial of disability benefits under a policy governed by ERISA has only six months to complete the appeal process.
 This is an extremely short window to gather the evidence and information you need to submit, so time is of the essence.
 Since appeals must be completed under ERISA within 180 days, filing a successful lawsuit is difficult because you must introduce all of the evidence you want to use in trial during the internal appeals.

 The bottom line is that ERISA disability insurance claims constitute a significant challenge to dispute because an insured has an unrealistically short period to gather evidence to present in the appeal.
 When specific evidence is not presented at the appeal, the insured will lose the right to use the evidence at trial.
 Because the odds are stacked against policyholders challenging a denial of benefits under a private employer provided ERISA disability policy, you should obtain legal advice from an experienced ERISA disability insurance insurance claims attorney as soon as possible.

 You can reach Miami Long Term Disability Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].